Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 Sohan e Qom

-Sohane Qom is the main souvenir of the city of Qom and is one of the most famous traditional sweets of Iran which is attributed to the Qajar period.
+Sohan e Qom is the main souvenir of the city of Qom and one of the most famous traditional sweets of Iran.
+It is attributed to the Qajar period.

 There is a story that the representative of Naser al-Din Shah came on behalf of the Shah to open the new court of Hazrat Masoumeh in Qom, and after having lunch, he made a sweet halva made with pistachios.
 It was made and brought to him.